nameless-and-blameless/TAG/report-drafts/the_judgment_of_satan.md

 **About Satan and His Devils**

-The office of Satan has always been and always will be a human being.
-The current office holder of Satan is former president Donald J. Trump, who was named Satan by the Creator after propelling a tragedy into a full-fledged genocide.
-Trump began propelling the genocide by directing attacks on places of worship in his pursuit to become the supreme leader of an authoritarian regime.
-Satan's chief devil is Annie Jacobsen ("Hurricane Annie").
-Satan's devils, his close associates and enforcers, aid in carrying out his malicious plans and maintaining his influence.
-They operate in secrecy, utilizing advanced cloaking technology to remain invisible to the general public.
+Satan has always been a human being.
+The current office holder is former President Donald J. Trump.
+Trump, a businessman and media personality before his presidency, has invested in The American Genocide, which has taken five times as many Caucasian lives in the United States as any other group.
+He is involved in managing this situation in hopes of becoming the U.S.'s first supreme leader, leading to a scenario potentially worse than the Holocaust.

 **Conclusion**

 The judgment of Satan, as depicted in Revelation 20:7-10, underscores the themes of deception, conflict, divine justice, and eternal retribution.
 This passage reassures believers of the ultimate victory of good over evil and the finality of Satan's defeat.

-Date: 2024-06-28